This blogpost was updated in April 2023.

 4. 2 Sofas + 1 Chair

 If you’ve got a big space but still need to leave plenty of pathways, consider two sofas placed perpendicular to each other and 1 chair of different size in the corner.
-This arrangement leaves plenty of room for navigating in and out and has a mix of furniture that works for lounging or socializing.
+This living room layout leaves plenty of room for navigating in and out and has a mix of furniture that works for lounging or socializing.

 5. A Sofa + 4 Chairs